shatrugna/obsidian-youtube-knowledge-graph/README.md

 ## Usage

 1. Click the YouTube icon in the ribbon (left sidebar) or use command palette (Cmd/Ctrl + P) to open "Add YouTube Video"
 2. Paste a YouTube video URL in the modal
 3. The plugin will automatically:
    - Create a new note with the video title
    - Extract and transcribe the video using Whisper
    - Generate a summary using Claude
-   - Create embeddings for semantic analysis
+   - Extract key concepts from the content
    - Find and link to conceptually related discussions
-   - Store raw transcript in `.transcripts` folder for reference
+   - Store transcript in the Transcripts folder
 4. View connections:
-   - Open Obsidian's graph view to see semantic connections
+   - Open Obsidian's graph view to see semantic and conceptual connections
    - Check "Conceptually Related Discussions" section in notes
-   - Click through to related content based on similarity scores
+   - Click through to related content based on shared concepts and similarity scores
+   - Browse concepts to explore related discussions

 ## Note Structure